Stein's method for functions of multivariate normal random variables

 In 1972, Stein \cite{stein} introduced a powerful method that allows one to bound the distance between the distributions of a random variable $W$ and a standard normal random variable $Z$ with respect to a probability metric.
-The basic approach, as described in detail in \cite{stein2}, involves two steps.
+The basic approach, as described in detail in \cite{stein2} (see also \cite{chen} for a detailed introduction), involves two steps.
 The first is to solve the so-called Stein equation

 where the test function $h$ is real-valued.
 Bounds for the solution, $f$, and its derivatives are then established.
 In the second step, the expectation